0x00009b/hackerscience.net/_posts/2014-3-3-Hello-World.md

 So in the spirit of doing and making I have decided to create sort of a homage to the hacker sub culture and to FOSS community as without one we would not really have the other.
 #

+## How to contribute

+This Website was made to be powered by everyone it was made as a place that allows people from anywhere to write and publish there artcles, fix bugs, and gain knowledge.

+Contributions should be done through opening pull requests and issues and should ***follow our guidelines and code of conduct**